Amoxicillin and Nexplanon: What to Avoid in 2026

 By staying informed and communicating openly with your healthcare provider, you can help ensure Nexplanon remains a safe and effective birth control option for you.

-Most antibiotics do not interfere with Nexplanon.
+Amoxicillin and most other common antibiotics do not interfere with Nexplanon.
 However, a few specific antibiotics, such as rifampin and rifabutin, used to treat tuberculosis and certain bacterial infections, can accelerate hormone metabolism.

 This means the progestin released by Nexplanon gets broken down faster, lowering hormone levels and increasing the risk of unintended pregnancy.
 If you need these antibiotics, your doctor might recommend extra contraception during treatment and for some time after.